makermak/mqminiproject/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: single
 author_profile: false
----

----
 layout: home
-title: Quantum Noise Prediction Project
+title: Math Quantum Mini Project - Quantum Noise Prediction Project
-excerpt: "A Monte Carlo and machine learning approach to predict depolarizing noise in quantum circuits."
+excerpt: "Using Monte Carlo simulations and machine learning to predict depolarizing noise in quantum circuits."
 description: "Explore my project to predict noise in 3-qubit quantum circuits using Neural Networks and Monte Carlo methods."
 permalink: /
 ---